fast-ide/fast-ide/README.md

 " cmake prjoect example
 :Asyncrun cmake --build _build
 ```
-> how to run tests for project
+> how to run tests for a project ?
 ```vim
 " go project example
 :Dispatch ginkgo ./...